B21-CAP0076/backend/README.md

 4. Cloud: **jenkins, k8s, many more**.
 We mirror this repository to Google Source Repository and use Jenkins to manage our CD.
 For now, only `canary` and `master` branch will be deployed to GKE upon running `push`.
 ```
 ## Notes to reviewer
 In order to review this backend, please kindly contact Setiaki (A0101049@bangkit.academy).
-We will turn off our server and database temporarily due to limited Google Cloud quota and google auth access.
+We will turn off our server and database temporarily due to limited Google Cloud quota and Google Auth access.

 ## Who are we?
 ```